 It is, of course, possible to define the maximum number of alerts to receive per hour.
 You can enable an email summary to get a summarized version of the plugin activities for the day, week, or month.

 Other notable admin options include whitelisting IP addresses which bypass all the rules, whitelisting 404 URL’s, hide the WordPress version, filter comments, etc. There are separate options to import or export plugin settings to or from other websites.

 Why not give Wordfence security a try now?
 You've got all to gain, nothing to lose!

 Which Security Plugin should You Choose?

-Choosing the best security plugin between Sucuri and Wordfence relies heavily on your level of expertise and requirements.
+Choosing the best security plugin between Sucuri vs Wordfence relies heavily on your level of expertise and requirements.

 On top of that, since we are comparing Wordfence Security and Sucuri Security, the two most popular security plugins for WordPress, both of them will provide you with an excellent level of security.

 You won't be let down by either of these two plugins in reality - it's mostly a matter of which plugins seems to appeal most to you.
 Both of these companies are also large, reputable companies, who offer great support in case something goes belly up, so you can rest assured of that too.
 You might also want to have a bit of a look at the pricing of each of these plugins below.